Jorge Anaya

-Admiral Jorge Isaac Anaya (27 September 1926 – 9 January 2008) was a Commander-in-Chief of the Argentine Navy.
+Admiral Jorge Isaac Anaya (27 September 1926 – 9 January 2008) was an Argentine admiral and Commander-in-Chief of the Argentine Navy.
 He was born in Bahía Blanca, in the province of Buenos Aires.
 He participated in the right-wing military dictatorship known as the National Reorganisation Process (1976–1983) and, along with Leopoldo Fortunato Galtieri and Basilio Lami Dozo, was a member of the Third Military Junta that ruled Argentina between 1981 and 1982.
 He was the main architect and supporter of a military solution for the long-standing claim over the Falkland Islands that led to the Falklands War (Guerra de las Malvinas).

 Career

 In 1955, Ship-of-the-Line Lieutenant Anaya participated in the coup against president Juan Domingo Perón.
 He was known to torture dissidents and new conscripts, and was recruited by the CIA for a covert anti-Communist programme in 1962.